Agency Commissions Dashboard

 Cards link out to:

-• Manage agents (/settings/team) — roles, splits, payouts
+• Manage advisors (/settings/team) — roles, splits, payouts

 • Manage suppliers (/suppliers) — contacts, default rates, commission payer aliases